Beltus/blog/_drafts/2020-04-23-deep-learning-coursera.md

 ## COURSE 2: IMPROVING DEEP NEURAL NETWORKS

-In machine learning it is advicable to always split your dataset to train-dev-test set.
+In machine learning it is advisable to always split your data set to train-dev-test set.
 This gives you an unbiased estimate of the model performance.

-In some cases, if your model is trained with for example,a set of images that are cleaner and well organised, than the actual images that will be tested with the model after deployment.
+In some cases, if your model is trained with for example,a set of images that are cleaner and well organized, than the actual images that will be tested with the model after deployment.
 This can result in a huge test error.
 The advice here is to train your model with the train set , however the dev set should be the same as the test set.

 ## Bias and Variance in Deep Learning.

 Bias and variance terms stem from the train and dev errors.
 If you have a low training error, and high dev error, then your model has a high variance and hence overfitting.
 If your model has a high train error and high dev error, then it has low variance and high bias and therefore underfitting.
 High train and dev-error implies that your model has low variance and high bias.
-Conversely, low train and low-dev error results low bias and low variance
+Conversely, low train and low-dev error results low bias and low variance which is preferable

 ##Technical Steps to Diagnose DL
-After building ur DL, check if you have high bias i.e high training error.
+After building ur DL model, check if you have high bias i.e high training error.
 If yes, you can then follow some steps to reduce this error.
 After lowering the training error, check if your model has high variance, by testing error on dev set. if yes, follow certain steps towards reducing high variance.
 The methods to lowering these bias and variance can be quite different.